xapian/xapian/xapian-core/docs/admin_notes.rst

 backups and optimising performance.
 It may also be useful introductory reading for Xapian application developers.

-The document is targetted at Xapian version 1.0.0.
+The document is up-to-date for Xapian version 1.0.2.

 Databases
 =========